 number are all appropriately formatted and mutually consistent.

 - A directory OU based on the department code

-- A file server name based on the building and floor components of the office address
+- A file server name based on the building and floor components of

 - A mail server name based on the same parameters

 - A final plug-in program is run, applying further business rules